Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Vortex Quantum Mechanics Perspective

-We now consider the vortex quantum mechanics of $G^{3d}$ in the presence of the Wilson loop, that is to say the index of $T^{1d}$ \eqref{vortexintegral}.
+We now consider the vortex quantum mechanics of $G^{3d}$ in the presence of the line defect, that is to say the index of $T^{1d}$ \eqref{vortexintegral}.
 For a given vortex number $k=\sum_{a=1}^n k^{(a)}$, the set of poles to be enclosed is denoted as $\mathcal{M}_k$.
 This set contains the set $\mathcal{M}^{pure}_k$ of poles we just reviewed for the theory $T^{1d}_{pure}$ (the index in the absence of defect).
-There are also additional poles depending on the fermion masses $M^{(a)}_\rho$, which belong in the set $\mathcal{M}_k\setminus\mathcal{M}^{pure}_k$.
+There are also additional poles depending on the masses $M^{(a)}_\rho$, which make up the elements of the set $\mathcal{M}_k\setminus\mathcal{M}^{pure}_k$.
 Specifically, the new poles are of the form: